TechFrederick/community/docs/techcity/index.md

 1. *Fetch* - This stage pulls data from various APIs to look for updates.
 2. *Normalize* - The data is processed and stored into data models that are a standardized representation.
-3. *Publish* - All data is rendered into output that is published to GitHub Pages to be exposed as the web-accessible UI.
+3. *Build* - All data is rendered into static output files for publication.
+4. *Publish* - The output files are published to GitHub Pages to be exposed as the web-accessible UI.
+   This phase currently happens as a step during the GitHub Actions execution.
+   There is no techcity code that does publishing.

+## Commands

+Refer to the [Commands](docs/techcity/commands.md) documentation.